gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This was contributed by [Juan Martín Sotuyo Dodero](https://github.com/jsotuyod).

-## Incubating support for Groovy compilation avoidance

-Gradle now supports experimental compilation avoidance for Groovy.
-This accelerates Groovy compilation by avoiding re-compiling dependent projects if only non-ABI changes are detected.
-See [Groovy compilation avoidance](userguide/groovy_plugin.html#sec:groovy_compilation_avoidance) for more details.

-## Experimental incremental Groovy compilation

-Gradle now supports experimental incremental compilation for Groovy.
-If only a small set of Groovy source files are changed, only the affected source files will be recompiled.
-For example, if you only change a few Groovy test classes, you don't need to recompile all Groovy test source files - only the changed ones need to be recompiled.
-See [Incremental Groovy compilation](userguide/groovy_plugin.html#sec:incremental_groovy_compilation) in the user manual for more details.

 ## Closed Eclipse Buildship projects

 Closed gradle projects in an eclipse workspace can now be substituted for their respective jar files.
 In addition to this